Dutch fear threat to liberalism in "soft drugs" curbs

 Concerned about this influx of soft-drugs tourists, not to mention what it sees as the associated crime, nuisance and health risks, the Christian Democrat Party wants to see the country's 700 or so coffee shops shut down, but for the moment is settling for introducing restrictions on their activities.

 Already, some cities have introduced tighter restrictions, limiting the coffee shops' proximity to schools or relocating them to the outskirts.
-On October 1, coffee shops in the southeastern city of Maastricht banned all foreigners except for neighboring Germans and Belgians, as a first step toward introduction of weed passes.
+On October 1, coffee shops in the southeastern city of Maastricht banned all foreigners except for neighbouring Germans and Belgians, as a first step towards introduction of weed passes.

 Crime expert Korf says there is little justification for the clampdown, with scant evidence that the Dutch public supports the change.